2021 Spring Plant Sale

 Plant Sale Details

-The 2020 Fall Plant Sale to benefit Wilmot Botanical Gardens and the therapeutic horticulture program is scheduled to be held OUTSIDE at the gardens and greenhouse on November 20 and 21.
+The 2021 Spring Plant Sale to benefit Wilmot Botanical Gardens and the therapeutic horticulture program will be held OUTSIDE at the gardens and greenhouse.
 During the event we will follow UF and UF Health guidelines and policies regarding health safety and social-distancing.
-Pre-orders are being accepted through November 11 and will be available for pick-up prior to sale on November 18 and 19 or during the sale.

 Contact (352) 273-5832 or (352) 294-5467 for more information.